 Aaron’s father is still a fan.
 “I was so pleased you chose my son to be a leader last Passover.
 Again you are enlisting him.
 You make me so proud of him.
 But he’s still on restriction for staying out all night.”

-Aaron and Paul take us to the shelter where we speak individually with many kids who want to tell us what it’s like for them.
+Aaron and Paul take us to St Patrick’s shelter where we speak individually with many kids who want to tell us what it’s like for them.
 Having been on the streets, they naturally are suspicious of adults.
 That blanket suspicion prevents them from sharing with staff any specific problems they encounter.
 A code of silence is allowing abuse to fester.
 I’m determined to root out abuse but have no plan to counter this code.

 Jack wants me to stay longer than the time the moms allowed for me to be in New York.
 I’m reluctant to manipulate the moms.
 Instead, we agree he will spearhead the reforms and work with Andy on the portraits and multi-media exhibition about Jace’s Place.
 I’ll remain in constant contact from Iowa.

-“Do you want to go back to Iowa with me?
+“Don’t you want to go back to Iowa with me?
 We can come back here eventually but I love my family too much to want to leave them now.”

 He opens his mouth to speak, but nothing comes out.
 His eyes get wide.
 Jace tells me that Jack has regressed and needs me to take him home.